Sjuice1/Task-for-TUKI/README.md

 ***RabbitMQ*** hosted by Amazon RQ

 ### Backend and Frontend technologies
-About each of technology used you can read it named folder's for backend and frontend
+About each of technology used you can read in named folder's for backend and frontend.

 #### Contacts
 ***andritokar@gmail.com***